mustalk/MiniSoccerSimulator/DEV_WORKFLOW.md

 1. Go to **`File` > `Settings` > `Keymap`**.
 2. Search for **`Ktlint`** or **`Spotless`** and assign your desired shortcuts to the available actions.

+These tools help improve code quality by enforcing consistent code style, reduce code review time, and contribute to a more maintainable and consistent codebase.

 ## Important Notes